Growing Chestnuts – General Information

 The traditional consumers of chestnuts are people with a European or Asian background who have historical links with the product and are familiar with its preparation, benefits and use.
 In past years, the product was positioned as an ‘aspirational’ or a gourmet product and has found a niche in the restaurant/fine dining sector of the food service market.
 By extension it is also sought out by dedicated ‘foodies’.

-In 2016 a new campaign ‘Make everyday meals special with Chestnuts” was undertaken by Industry highlighting the everyday use and versatility of the product.
+The campaign ‘Make everyday meals special with Chestnuts” was undertaken by Industry highlighting the everyday use and versatility of the product.
 Value added chestnut products such as frozen peeled, vacuumed packed, flour, cake mixes, purees and beer have also emerged to meet consumer demand.
 Value added products and improved storage technology mean that the product is available beyond the seasonal production window and this is helping to establish the product on restaurant menus.
 There is still enormous scope to further develop the demand for chestnuts by introducing new consumers to the product.